 What is Negative Balance Protection?

-A negative balance in forex is when a trader’s losses exceed their account balance.
 Negative balance protection is when brokers take steps to prevent a trader’s balance from falling below zero.
 It prevents traders from owing them money.

 In January 2015, the Swiss National Bank made an announcement that it would remove the fixed exchange rate between the Swiss Franc (CHF) and the Euro (EUR).
 This was an unexpected move that resulted in a sudden drop in EUR/CHF, catching many traders unaware.
 As a result, many traders had negative balances, and many brokers went out of business.